jackdesert/daily_lager/README.md

 Completed:

   * Chain of Responsibility pattern to determine which subclass of Verb is appropriate for a given input
-  * Specs verifying the above, including verifying that the input is INappropriate for all other subclasses
+  * Human model corresponds to a user
+  * Thing model corresponds to a category
+  * Occurrence model corresponds to a single piece of data logged
+  * Textual output for each subclass of Verb is unit tested
+  * Demo (demo.rb) lets you interact with the DSL without a server
+  * Before logging new data, it backlogs any days with no data with the default values

 Backlog:

-  * Set the response output for each verb subclass
-  * Design and implement the durable storage mechanism
+  * Design and implement the durable storage mechanism (probably a relational database)
-  * Tie in to Twilio
+  * Connect to Twilio via Sinatra for a single user

 Icebox:

-  * Allow multiple users to access the same Sinatra instance
+  * Allow multiple users to access the same Sinatra instance, identified by phone number
   * Graphical representation of data
+  * Add verbs for WEEK, LAST WEEK, MONTH, LAST MONTH, YEAR, and <year>